-Every country has its own laws that apply to its citizens marrying a person from a different country.
+Every country has laws that apply to its citizens marrying a person from a different country.
 Getting married to a German citizen with the goal of eventually bringing them to Canada to live is a process with many steps.
 The German government imposes strict requirements on foreigners who marry Germans as an indirect way of discouraging German citizens from moving to other countries.

-You must demonstrate to German officials that they are not currently married to anyone else – either you have never been married or all divorces are finalized – that your identity is proven, and that you have never committed any crimes in Germany.
-This is done by providing various documents including an Affidavit of Single Status to the German government either in Germany or via a German embassy.
+You must demonstrate to German officials that they are not currently married to anyone else – either you have never been married, or all divorces are finalized – that your identity is proven and that you have never committed any crimes in Germany.
+This is done by providing various documents, including an Affidavit of Single Status, to the German government either in Germany or via a German embassy.